-MnDOT will employ 4 full-time New Entrant Auditors to conduct 600 New Entrant safety audits within the statutory timeframes and 600 non-audit resolutions.
-These activities will be subsidized by 9 Certified Safety Investigators to assist, as needed and appropriate, to meet the audit goals.
-MnDOT may also employ an additional person to perform the triage work leaving the others to perform the actual audit activities.
+MnDOT plans to employ 7 full-time New Entrant Auditors to conduct 600 New Entrant safety audits within the statutory timeframes and 600 non-audit resolutions.
+These activities may be subsidized by MnDOT's certified safety investigators to assist, as needed and appropriate, to meet the audit goals.